padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 start_cluster -cluster ln
 ```

 You can also optionally group the clusters to manage them with a single command.
-The following example creates a group named `wan` and adds both clusters it.
+The following example creates a group named `wan` and adds both clusters to it.

 ```bash
 create_group -group wan -product geode -count 0